 - On Saturday

-- Well-decorated floats are pulled through throughout the Kurashiki Bikan Quarter from 8 am
+- Well-decorated floats are pulled throughout the Kurashiki Bikan Quarter from 8 am.

-- On Sunday from 7 am, around 200 men and women will parade throughout the city with a smaller portable float.
-At quite a few places around Kurashiki Bikan Quarter, different rituals and performances will be taken place as well.
-These include shrine maidens travelling on the traditional boats on the Kurashiki River
+- On Sunday, from 7 am, around 200 men and women will parade throughout the city with a smaller portable float.
+At quite a few places around Kurashiki Bikan Quarter, different rituals and performances will also take place.
+These include shrine maidens traveling on the traditional boats on the Kurashiki River.

 - On Saturday

 - Autumn Kurashiki Martial Art Festival (秋季倉敷古武道祭): on the 3rd of Nov from 10 am

 - This is where people who have been mastering their Japanese martial art demonstrate their results from training.

 - Cherry blossom: late March to early April